leafar-tb/proc-blender/README.md

 When the name of a setting is not helpful, try hovering the mouse over a value for a longer explanation.
 Your changes to the settings are directly applied, so you can also play around with them to see what they do.
 (It will use a fresh random seed with each change, so generated results will vary.)

+## Generation
+Simply call the *Random XY* operator to generate some objects from random parameters.

 ## Mutation
 When invoking the *Mutate XY* operator on a selected object a number of variations is produced based on it.